 If your tenancy agreement does not contain such a clause, then you have to serve a notice under section 48 of the Landlord and Tenant Act 1987.
 There is no prescribed format for the section 48 notice - a letter to the tenant specifying an address in England & Wales where notices may be served on the landlord will suffice.
 You can then proceed to serve the section 8 notice.
 However, you will not be able to apply to the court for a possession order without having done so.

-If the tenant doesn't pay the rent arrears within the period stipulated in the section 8 notice, you may.
+If the tenant doesn't pay the rent arrears within the period stipulated in the section 8 notice, you may apply to the court to evict the tenant.

 Under no circumstances should you attempt to evict the tenants yourself without a court order, for example, by changing the locks.
 Doing so is a criminal offence and you may be fined and/or sent to prison.